 - The current minimal price for this ferry service starts at $180,- for a return trip.

-- In our test bookings, we got a return trip for $295,-.
+- In our test bookings, we got a $295 return trip.
 See the screenshot of the sample booking.
 Quite close to the bottom price.

 - The price of bringing a dog along is expensive.
 It's an additional $100,- per pet for a one-way trip.